veltman/gifs/README.md

 #### Pros

-* Can use anything that works in a webkit browser
+* Can use anything that works in a vanilla webkit browser
 * Detailed control over size, start/end, and framerate

 #### Cons

 * Syncing things between your browser code and your PhantomJS script is pretty annoying and is hard to do without lots of exposed global variables; timing is especially tricky
+* Still need several steps to actually end up with a gif
 * PhantomJS, FFmpeg, gifsicle dependencies
 * PhantomJS gets weird about certain things like webfonts sometimes
 * Probably the slowest option